cdev-framework/cdev-website/content/docs/examples/staticsite.md

 {{</tool_tip>}}
 {{<break 1>}}

 The initial file structure should resemble the image below.
-If this is not your starting point for this example, consult the `Getting Started` section to initialize a `Cdev project` before continuing.
+If this is not your starting point for this example, consult the **[Getting Getting Started](/docs/gettingstarted)** section to initialize a `Cdev project` before continuing.

 {{<tutorial_image>}}
 /images/react_example/init_structure.png